Lactarius: Placement within Russulaceae

 Molecular phylogenetics uncovered that, while macromorphologically well-defined, milk-caps were in fact a paraphyletic genus; as a consequence, the genera Lactifluus was split from Lactarius, and the species L. furcatus was moved to the new genus Multifurca, together with some former Russula species.
 Multifurca also represents the likely sister group of Lactarius (see phylogeny, right).
 In the course of these taxonomical rearrangements, the name Lactarius was conserved for the genus with the new type species Lactarius torminosus; this way, the name Lactarius could be retained for the bigger genus with many well-known temperate species, while the name Lactifluus has to be applied only to a smaller number of species, containing mainly tropical, but also some temperate milk-caps such as Lactifluus volemus and Lf. vellereus.

 Relationships within Lactarius

 Phylogenetic analyses have also revealed that Lactarius, in the strict sense, contains some species with closed (angiocarpous) fruitbodies, e.g. L. angiocarpus described from Zambia.
 The angiocarpous genera Arcangeliella and Zelleromyces are phylogenetically part of Lactarius.

-Systematics within Lactarius is a subject of ongoing research.
+Systematics within the genus Lactarius is a subject of ongoing research.
 Three subgenera are currently accepted and supported by molecular phylogenetics: